bit-broker/website/content/en/docs/coordinator/connectors.md

 EOF
 ```

-This will result in:
+This will result in a response as follows:

 ```
 HTTP/1.1 201 Created
 Location: http://bbk-coordinator:8001/v1/entity/country/connector/wikipedia
 ```

-The body of this response will contain the [connector ID](todo) and [connector key](todo) which the new data connector should utilise to make it's [data contributions](todo).
+The body of this response will contain the [connector ID](todo) and [connector key](todo) which the new data connector should utilise to make it's [data contributions](/docs/contributor/).
 For example:

 ```js
 {